osrsbox/osrsbox.github.io/_posts/2018-08-03-osrs-cache-research-determine-client-version.md

 ### Extract the Current OSRS Cache Version (Linux BASH)

 A simple [BASH script](https://github.com/osrsbox/osrsbox-cache/blob/master/determine_cache_version/osrs_cache_version.sh) is provided to download the latest OSRS cache and determine the current version number.
 The easiest method to run this code is to clone the entire repository.
-If you are using a Debian-based Linux distribution, for example Ubuntu, I would recommend installing `git` from the distribution repositories using `apt`.
+If you are using a Debian-based Linux distribution, for example, Ubuntu, I would recommend installing `git` from the distribution repositories using `apt`.
 The following command will achieve this:

 {% highlight bash %}
 sudo apt install git